How Residents and Nonresidents Are Taxed

 How does the Franchise Tax Board determine whether a visit has a temporary or permanent purpose?
 It applies the “Closest Connection Test.”
 This refers to the state with which a person has the closest connection during the taxable year.
 For the FTB, this literally means counting all the California contacts a person has and comparing that number with the non-California contacts.
-Of course, some contacts simply weigh more than others.
-A job or real estate ownership indicates a closer tie than merely enjoying a round of golf at a country club or a concert at the McCallum.
+Of course, some contacts count more than others.
+A job or real estate ownership tends to indicate a closer tie than merely enjoying a couple weeks at a beach house.
 The weightiest factors for residency are:

 • Amount of time you spend in California versus amount of time you spend outside California.

 • State in which you maintain professional licenses.

 • State in which you are registered to vote.

 • Location of the banks where you maintain accounts.